vnmabus/dcor/docs/performance.rst

         plt.show()

-Paralllel computation of distance covariance
+Parallel computation of distance covariance
 --------------------------------------------

 The following code shows the computation of the distance covariance between several random variables, using the :func:`dcor.rowwise` function.
-If the machine has several CPUs, the time spent using the parallel implementation woud be divided by the number of CPUs.
+If the machine has several CPUs, the time spent using the parallel implementation would be divided by the number of CPUs.
 If there is only one, there will be no difference.

 For now, optimized and parallel implementations are only available for the fast